If there’s one thing that’s for sure, dogs will always need to go out on walks.

 Back Clip Harnesses

-These are the most common type of dog harnesses that you’ll find when shopping around, and the type of harness that we currently sell.
+Back clip harnesses are the most common harness that you’ll find when shopping around, and these are the type of dog harnesses that we currently sell.

 Back clip harnesses are by far the simplest and easiest harnesses to use, and can be used with a variety of dog leads, including retractable ones.